Assessment Graduation Alternatives Options: CAA/CIA/Waivers

 Students receiving special education services may have other assessments and assessment graduation alternatives

 in a required content area that can be applied toward earning a Certificate of Individual Achievement (CIA).
 However, a student’s IEP team will make the determination as to which assessment/alternative is appropriate for the student-- based on the student’s learner characteristics, and taking into consideration a student’s PLAAFP, post-secondary goals, and previous testing history.
 Meeting the eligibility criteria for applying assessment graduation alternatives is still required.
-For further direction, please see IEP Team Decision Making Guidelines on Student Participation in Statewide Assessments and IEP Team Guidance for Selecting the Appropriate Assessment to Earn a Certificate of Individual Achievement (CIA).
+For further direction, please see Guidance for IEP Teams: Student Participation in Statewide Assessments for Accountability and Graduation and IEP Team Guidance for Selecting the Appropriate Assessment to Earn a Certificate of Individual Achievement (CIA).

 CIA Cut Score (formerly Basic/L2) - on Regular (On-Grade) Assessment